 Entry will be based on performance in:

-- A Bachelor degree or major sequence in the field of Education, whether or not it is an initial teacher qualification.
+Aa Bachelor degree with a major sequence in the field of Education, whether or not it is an initial teacher qualification,

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit the Deakin Policy Library.